 I’m obsessed with sheet pan meals.
-I even wrote a cookbook about my love of them (coming to you February 2019 from Rockridge Press!)
+I’ve even written two cookbooks about my love of them!
 They’re exactly what they sound like: a full meal, cooked on one sheet pan in a hot oven.
 Here are some of our faves:

-Plant based does NOT equal boring.
+Plant-based does NOT equal boring.
 In case you’ve been stuck living in an Internet-free existence since 1991, veganism is simply eating without any animal-based byproducts.
-Beyond meat, think:” cheese, eggs, even honey.
+Beyond meat, think: no cheese, eggs, or even honey.
 And while it may seem tricky to do so, it can actually be pretty liberating.
 Here are some great examples:

 Not your grandma’s casseroles anymore, mama friend.
 Casseroles are usually budget friendly, but they can be fun and flavorful also- like the few I’ve listed below.
 Bonus?
 Casseroles are usually super freezable.
 Make two, save one for later- you’ll be happy you did.